charuu/3DSlicerExtention_LabelEditor/README.md

   * pip_install('tensorflow')
   * pip_install('tensorflow-ops')
   * pip_install('scikit-image')
-* Create a folder structure with folder names - images, mask and model
+* Create a folder structure under a base directory with folder names - image, mask and model
-* Image and mask folder contains the types of teeth to be segmented
+* Image and mask folder contains the types of teeth to be segmented.
+Each teeth type folder contain image and label files in NIfTI format
-* Model folder contains trained model, example - 'model.h5'
+* Model folder contains the trained model, for example - 'model.h5'

 ### Contribution guidelines ###